 Membership Lead – Brainstorming with others on how to reach out and keep people aware of the benefits of participating in our Neighborhood Association.

-Artwork / Signage / Posters etc. – Assist with artwork for the website, posters, and flyers.
+Artwork / Signage / Photography/Posters etc. – Assist with artwork and other graphics for the website, posters, and flyers.

 Facebook Lead – updating CTNA’s Facebook page with news, information, and events to keep membership returning to our page